SYSTEM FAILURE ransomware removal instructions

 To eliminate SYSTEM FAILURE virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-Everyone should know that the key to computer safety is caution.
-Hence, to prevent this situation users must be very cautious when browsing the Internet, as well as downloading, installing and updating software.
-Always handle received email attachments with care.
+The key to computer safety is caution.
+Therefore, to prevent this situation, be very cautious when browsing the Internet, and downloading, installing and updating software.
+Handle received email attachments with care.
 Files/links that are irrelevant should never be opened.
-Attachments received from suspicious/unrecognizable email address should be ignored as well.
-You should download software only from official sources, using direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools should never be used.
+Attachments received from suspicious/unrecognizable email address should be ignored.
+Download software from official sources only, using direct download links.
+Third party downloaders/installers often include rogue apps, and thus these tools should never be used.
 Similar rules apply to software updates.
-Keeping installed applications and operating system up-to-date is paramount.
-To achieve this, however, you should employ implemented functions or tools provided by the official developers only.
-Be aware that software piracy is a cyber crime and, on top of that, the risk of infections is extremely high.
-Hence, you should never attempt to crack any installed applications.
-Lastly, having a reputable anti-virus/anti-spyware suite installed and running is also very important, because tools of this type will help you to detect and eliminate malware before the system is harmed.
+Keeping installed applications and operating systems up-to-date is paramount.
+To achieve this, however, you should employ implemented functions or tools provided by the official developers.
+Be aware that software piracy is a cyber crime and the risk of infections is extremely high.
+Therefore, never attempt to crack installed applications.
+Having a reputable anti-virus/anti-spyware suite installed and running is also very important, since these tools can detect and eliminate malware before the system is harmed.
 If your computer is already infected with SYSTEM FAILURE, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in SYSTEM FAILURE ransomware's html file ("DECRYPT-FILES.html"):
+Text presented in SYSTEM FAILURE ransomware HTML file ("DECRYPT-FILES.html"):

 0010 SYSTEM FAILURE 0010